Dec 22, 2023

 - –help – shows the file command’s help message.
 It also lists acceptable options and their usage.

-Check the File Type
+Use File to Check the File Type

 In Linux, while users can rename their files, the updated information may not represent the actual data.
 To find the correct type of a file, enter: